 With homemade stock such a critical food to health, it is important to make it correctly.
 One sign that you have indeed performed the task well is that your stock gels beautifully once it is chilled in the refrigerator.

-Reasons Why Your Stock Won’t Gel
+Reasons Why Stock and Bone Broth Won’t Gel

 - The stock rolled at too high a temperature.
-If stock is simmered too high, the heat will break down and destroy the collagen.
+If stock or broth is simmered too high, the heat will break down and destroy the collagen.
 To see what the perfect simmer on your stock should look like, see my short video on the subject by clicking here.

 - The stock did not roll long enough.
 Once you get that perfect simmer or “roll” going, be sure that chicken stock rolls for 6-24 hours and beef stock for 12-50 hours.
 Less than that will likely not draw enough gelatin into the stock from the bones.

 - Not enough of the right kind of bones were used that yield gelatin.
-To get the right mix of bones that yield gelatin versus other types of bones that add flavor and color, make sure you use one of the following methods: 1 whole, free range layer hen with neck and wings cut up, 3-4 lbs of boney chicken parts which includes a combo of necks, backs, and wings, OR the picked carcass of 2 meat chickens.
+To get the right mix of bones that yield gelatin versus other types of bones that add flavor and color, make sure you use one of the following methods: 1 whole, free-range layer hen with neck and wings cut up, 3-4 lbs of boney chicken parts which includes a combo of necks, backs, and wings, OR the picked carcass of 2 meat chickens.
 For beef stock, use about 7 lbs bones total (4 lbs of boney bones and 3 lbs of meaty bones).

 - Too much water was used in proportion to the bones.
 For chickens, the correct proportion is 3-4 lbs of bones per 4 quarts of filtered water.
 For beef stock, the correct proportion is 7 lbs of bones per 4 quarts of water or more to cover.